slint-ui/slint/api/cpp/docs/generated_code.md

 # Generated code

-The SixtyFPS compiler called by the build system will generate a header file for the root `.slint` file.
+The Slint compiler called by the build system will generate a header file for the root `.slint` file.
 This header file will contain a `class` with the same name as the component.

 This class will have the following public member functions: